Sadoff Investment Management LLC Sells 970 Shares of Apple Inc. (NASDAQ:AAPL)

-Sadoff Investment Management LLC lessened its holdings in shares of Apple Inc. (NASDAQ:AAPL) by 1.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 85,302 shares of the iPhone maker’s stock after selling 970 shares during the period.
+Sadoff Investment Management LLC reduced its position in Apple Inc. (NASDAQ:AAPL) by 1.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 85,302 shares of the iPhone maker’s stock after selling 970 shares during the quarter.
 Sadoff Investment Management LLC’s holdings in Apple were worth $11,683,000 at the end of the most recent quarter.

-Other large investors have also added to or reduced their stakes in the company.
-Opal Wealth Advisors LLC lifted its stake in Apple by 24.8% in the 2nd quarter.
-Opal Wealth Advisors LLC now owns 26,021 shares of the iPhone maker’s stock valued at $3,564,000 after acquiring an additional 5,177 shares in the last quarter.
-Budros Ruhlin & Roe Inc. lifted its stake in Apple by 4.8% in the 1st quarter.
-Budros Ruhlin & Roe Inc. now owns 170,753 shares of the iPhone maker’s stock valued at $20,858,000 after acquiring an additional 7,761 shares in the last quarter.
-SPC Financial Inc. lifted its stake in Apple by 135.1% in the 2nd quarter.
-SPC Financial Inc. now owns 37,990 shares of the iPhone maker’s stock valued at $5,203,000 after acquiring an additional 21,830 shares in the last quarter.
-Aua Capital Management LLC lifted its stake in Apple by 29.1% in the 1st quarter.
-Aua Capital Management LLC now owns 33,244 shares of the iPhone maker’s stock valued at $4,061,000 after acquiring an additional 7,496 shares in the last quarter.
-Finally, Probity Advisors Inc. bought a new stake in Apple in the 1st quarter valued at approximately $1,485,000.
-Institutional investors and hedge funds own 54.44% of the company’s stock.
+A number of other hedge funds have also recently modified their holdings of AAPL.
+H&H International Investment LLC lifted its position in Apple by 25.6% in the first quarter.
+H&H International Investment LLC now owns 35,288,200 shares of the iPhone maker’s stock worth $4,310,454,000 after purchasing an additional 7,186,900 shares during the period.
+Altshuler Shaham Ltd lifted its holdings in shares of Apple by 358,827.0% during the first quarter.
+Altshuler Shaham Ltd now owns 6,044,331 shares of the iPhone maker’s stock valued at $738,315,000 after acquiring an additional 6,042,647 shares during the period.
+Oak Ridge Investments LLC lifted its holdings in shares of Apple by 1,041.0% during the first quarter.
+Oak Ridge Investments LLC now owns 6,118,670 shares of the iPhone maker’s stock valued at $747,396,000 after acquiring an additional 5,582,423 shares during the period.
+Flossbach Von Storch AG lifted its holdings in shares of Apple by 265.5% during the second quarter.
+Flossbach Von Storch AG now owns 6,935,205 shares of the iPhone maker’s stock valued at $949,846,000 after acquiring an additional 5,037,609 shares during the period.
+Finally, Factorial Partners LLC lifted its holdings in shares of Apple by 12,115.0% during the first quarter.
+Factorial Partners LLC now owns 3,610,754 shares of the iPhone maker’s stock valued at $29,560,000 after acquiring an additional 3,581,194 shares during the period.
+54.44% of the stock is owned by hedge funds and other institutional investors.

+A number of research analysts have issued reports on AAPL shares.
+Canaccord Genuity lifted their price objective on Apple from $175.00 to $185.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
+Zacks Investment Research cut Apple from a “buy” rating to a “hold” rating and set a $171.00 price objective for the company. in a report on Monday, July 26th.
+DA Davidson lifted their price objective on Apple from $167.00 to $175.00 and gave the company a “buy” rating in a report on Wednesday, July 28th.
+Fundamental Research lifted their price target on Apple from $144.27 to $163.99 and gave the company a “buy” rating in a report on Tuesday, August 3rd.
+Finally, New Street Research cut Apple from a “neutral” rating to a “sell” rating and set a $90.00 price target for the company. in a report on Friday, May 28th.
+Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-six have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average price target of $156.74.

+Apple (NASDAQ:AAPL) last issued its quarterly earnings data on Monday, July 26th.
+The iPhone maker reported $1.30 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.01 by $0.29.
+Apple had a return on equity of 131.01% and a net margin of 25.00%.
+The business had revenue of $81.40 billion during the quarter, compared to analyst estimates of $73.48 billion.
+During the same period in the previous year, the firm earned $0.64 EPS.
+Apple’s quarterly revenue was up 36.4% compared to the same quarter last year.
+On average, equities research analysts expect that Apple Inc. will post 5.59 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, August 12th.
-Stockholders of record on Monday, August 9th were given a dividend of $0.22 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, August 12th.
+Investors of record on Monday, August 9th were given a $0.22 dividend.
 The ex-dividend date of this dividend was Friday, August 6th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.60%.
-Apple’s payout ratio is 26.83%.
+This represents a $0.88 annualized dividend and a dividend yield of 0.60%.
+Apple’s dividend payout ratio is presently 26.83%.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.